-Building engagement and social licence: Unpacking Social Licence to Operate and partnerships – developing rubrics for guidance and assessment
+Building engagement and social licence: Unpacking SLO and partnerships

 This 2019 report by Will Allen and colleagues describes and develops rubrics as a tool for planning and assessing initiatives in SLO and engagement associated with systems change.
 The report focusses specifically on partnerships as a particular form of engagement involving two-way communication and shared responsibility.
 Indicative rubrics are provided as a start to help agencies and other practice change proponents to develop clarity around the different components that underpin SLO and partnerships, and as a tool to guide and evaluate progress in these areas.